ethereum/portal-network-specs/ping-payload-extensions/ping-custom-payload-extensions.md

 ## What is the [Type 0: Client Info, Radius, and Capabilities Payload](extensions/type-0.md) for
 It is for Portal implementations which want to see what extensions a peer supports.
 Not all extensions need to be implemented by all parties.
 So in order for a peer to find if an extension is implemented a [Type 0: Client Info, Radius, and Capabilities Payload](extensions/type-0.md) should be exchanged.

-Non-required extension offer a way for Portal implementations to offer extended functionality to its users without requiring every Portal implementing party to agree to a new feature.
+Non-required extension's offer a way for Portal implementations to offer extended functionality to its users without requiring every Portal implementing party to agree to a new feature.
 This allows for a diverse set of use cases to be fulfilled without requiring every implementer implement every extension, or requiring the need to bloat the minimal [Portal-Wire-Protocol](../portal-wire-protocol.md) with new `Message Types`.

 ## How do sub-network standard extension's work
 sub-network standard extension's are fundamental extensions that are required for a Portal sub-network to function.
 They must be supported by the sub-networks implementations.
 Changing a standard extension requires a breaking change.